 Working one-to-one with a qualified, experienced coach, focusing on the topic of your career, provides a safe and confidential space to explore where you are now, what’s working and what’s not, and what needs to change to help you feel more satisfied at work.

-A Career Coaching Programme is usually created after an initial consultation between the coach and coachee.
-Programmes can vary in length from 4 x 1 hour sessions, to 8 x 2 hour sessions – we recommend that you talk to at least three career coaches before committing to a programme.
+A Career Coaching Programme is usually created after an initial consultation between the career consultant and coachee.
+Programmes can vary in length from 4 x 1 hour sessions, to 8 x 2 hour coaching sessions – we recommend that you talk to at least three career coaches before committing to a programme.

-Although most individuals employ a career coach privately, this type coaching can also benefit a team if it encourages unhappy staff to move on, addresses de-motivating factors, or helps team members to move up the corporate ladder, thus creating opportunities for other staff.
+Although most individuals employ a career coach privately, this type of coaching can also benefit a team if it encourages unhappy staff to move on, addresses de-motivating factors, or helps team members to move up the corporate ladder, thus creating career development opportunities for other staff.

 Career coaching is most effective for: